AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 3. **The `country` field** does not limit the input to alphabetical characters and is case-insensitive, which may lead to incorrect data entry.
 4. **The `email` field** is case-sensitive, but in practical usage, email is case-insensitive.
 5. **The `NRIC` field** cannot yet take NRIC numbers starting with F, G or M, which might cause inconvenience to a small segment of the Singapore population.
+6. **The ImmuniMate icon** cannot be displayed on Windows systems, instead showing up as a brown square with a person icon.
+This is simply a cosmetic issue, so it should not pose other technical issues to Windows users.